pzhaojohnson/rnacanvas.code.url-params/README.md

 The `URLParamsHandler` class handles URL parameters for a target RNAcanvas app (see [@rnacanvas/app-object](https://pzhaojohnson.github.io/rnacanvas.app-object/)).

+The below example draws a structure specified in dot-bracket notation using the `sequence` and `dot_bracket` URL parameters.

 ```javascript
 targetApp; // an RNAcanvas app object